zoontek/react-native-permissions/README.md

 #### Q: Android - `undefined is not a object (evaluating 'RNPermissions.requestPermissions')`
 A: `rnpm` may not have linked correctly.
 Follow the manual linking steps and make sure the library is linked

+#### Q: iOS - app crashes as soon as I request permission
+A: starting with xcode 8, you need to add permission descriptions. see iOS notes for more details.
+Thanks to @jesperlndk for discovering this.